en fr de

 • in specific ways,

-• based on personal attributes and
+• based on his or her personal attributes and

 • knowledge;

-• a (critical) understanding of information, uses, digital technology, etc.;
+• a (critical) understanding of information, uses, digital technology, etc;